Celebrating 20 years of helping the WHV community!

 By most definitions of the word, I am a francophile.
 I love the language and have enjoyed living in France and learning more about its culture.
 But nowhere is perfect and France is no exception, so let’s explore some things that I dislike about living here (in no specific order).

-1. Dog poop everywhere
+2. Dog poop everywhere

-2. Paid toilets
+3. Paid toilets

 Some public bathrooms require payment of anywhere between €0.80 and €2.00.
-Usually it is when there is an attendant ensuring the cleanliness of the premises, so I assume it goes towards their salary.
+Usually it is when there is an attendant ensuring the cleanliness of the premises so I assume it goes towards their salary.
 Sometimes card payment is accepted, and other times cash is required (exact change, even).
 This alone is reason enough to always carry some cash and change on you.

-3. Random holidays in the middle of the week
+4. Random holidays in the middle of the week

-Where I’m from, public holidays are usually moved to be observed on a Monday or Friday, giving people nice long weekends throughout the year.
+Where I’m from, public holidays are usually observed on a Monday or Friday, giving people nice long weekends throughout the year.
 In France, they are observed on the exact day that they land.
 I guess it’s better than nothing, but who asked for a day off on a random Wednesday?
 And what about that holiday that landed on a Sunday, when I wouldn’t have worked anyway?

-4. Smoking is viewed as normal
+5. Smoking is viewed as normal

 8. Chaos in supermarkets

 Shopping in French supermarkets can be a frustrating experience.
 For one, the way in which employees restock their shelves is chaotic.
 They pile tons of cartons of goods in the middle of the aisle in the middle of the day and leisurely transfer the items to the shelves.
-As such, aisles becomes difficult for shoppers to navigate, especially during busy hours.
+As such, aisles become difficult for shoppers to navigate, especially during busy hours.
 Sometimes the boxes are there for hours, and in some aisles they are a permanent feature!

 Secondly, it’s not uncommon for things to be labelled with the wrong price.
 When you get to checkout and inform the cashier of the error, most will just tell you to either cancel the item, or to pay full price and then go to customer service to get a refund.
 And that’s a perfectly acceptable response here.